Lee Stringer

 Lee has a broad visual effects background and his experience includes

-work on feature films, music videos, theme park attractions, fully animated
+work on feature films, music videos, commercials, theme park attractions, fully animated

 episodic television, and video games.
 While at Foundation Imaging, he worked